me11203sci/Application-For-Tunes/README.md

 options:
   -h, --help            show this help message and exit -d, --downscale_image
                         Downscale album art to 480 x 480 for display on small devices.
-  -p PATH, --path_to_ffmpeg PATH
+  -p PATH, --ffmpeg-location PATH
                         For Windows Users.
 Allows for the passing of the path to the ffmpeg excutable.
 ```

 If Windows fails to point the program to the proper ffmpeg executable, then open the folder
-in which you installed mamba and make sure ffmpeg is.
-For example, assuming you installed mamba forge:
+in which you installed mamba and make sure ffmpeg is in fact installed.
+If it is, then copy the
+path to .
+For example, assuming you installed miniforge:

 ```
-python aft.py -p 'C:\Users\<windows_username>\mambaforge\Library\bin\ffmpeg.exe'
+python aft.py -p 'C:\Users\<windows_username>\miniforge\Library\bin\ffmpeg.exe'
 ```